wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 ### Confirm Information

-* Title represents a friendly name for the service.
+* **Title** represents a friendly name for the service.
 The title will be displayed first and is searchable but does not need to be unique.
-* Logical Name must be unique and is used as the unique id for the service.
-The logical name is referenced in any dependencies of the service.
+* **Logical Name** represents the unique id for the service and must be unique within the scope of the environment.
+The logical name is referenced in any dependencies of the API service.
-* Description is limited to 1000 characters.
+* **Description** is limited to 1000 characters.
-* Tags are used to group assets, making it easier to find assets faster.
+* **Tags** are used to group assets, making it easier to find assets faster.
-* Attributes are key and value pairs used for extending functionality and integrations with third-party systems.
+* **Attributes** are key and value pairs used for extending functionality and integrations with third-party systems.
-* Service Image now has an improved crop that will resize the selection and maintain the correct aspect ratio.
+* **API Service Image** now has an improved crop that will resize the selection and maintain the correct aspect ratio.

 ### Errors and debugging